Kanban vs Scrum: Which One Is the Better Approach to Use in 2024?

 • Make explicit process policies

-When you are working as a team, it’s important for each member to be well aware of the policies, process rules, and guidelines.
+When you are working as a team, each member needs to be well aware of the policies, process rules, and guidelines.
 It encourages them to work their way forward with cooperation and harmony.

 • Implement feedback loops

-Feedback loops are an integral part of the Kanban project management system where members tell others what they did the previous day and what’s on their list for today.
-Such short meetings provide a great opportunity to team members to update and sync with the team.
+Feedback loops are an integral part of the Kanban project management system, where members tell others what they did the previous day and what’s on their list for today.
+Such short meetings provide a great opportunity for team members to update and sync with the team.

 • Continuous improvement